-France has extensive roots in the fine arts of sculpture, painting, architecture, film and music.
-French art consists of a variety of styles and characteristics such as that of Rococo, Neoclassicism, French Impressionism & Post Impressionism, and the early twentieth century movements Cubism and Fauvism.
-Famous French artists include Rodin Auguste, Gustave Moreau, Claude Monet, Jacques Doucet, Pablo Picasso and Henri Matisse.
 The impressive visual aesthetics of French art are reminiscent of France’s culture, scenery and people over the preceding centuries.
-French art is known to be exclusive.
+French art is known to be prestigious.
 It is held in famed French Museum’s which attract thousands of visitors from across the world, notably Paris.
 Museums can often be typical of renaissance, medieval architecture or classic townhouses.

 Bridgeman has major links with many renowned French museums.
 In this article we will take a look at French art’s most prestigious examples including paintings, sculptures and films.
-We will also outline some of the key galleries we have links to, such as the Château de Fontainebleau, Musée Marmottan Monet and Musée Gustave Moreau, among a list of others!
+We will also outline some of the key galleries we have links to, such as the Château de Fontainebleau, the Bibliotèque Nationale de France and the Musée Gustave Moreau, among a list of others!

 A History of French Museums